The IBMAP approach for Markov networks structure learning

 \subsection{Synthetic data experiments: Ising models}

-A second set of experiments over synthetic datasets were conducted over a more interesting scenario, the Ising spin glasses models, that are mathematical models of ferromagnetism in statistical mechanics.
-Using such models as underlying structure, ten datasets were generated for random Ising models with $n \in \{75, 100, 200\}$ binary variables.
-Figure~\ref{fig:resultsIsing} shows the results for ten different random repetitions.
-The graphs in such figure are ordered by columns for different $n$ values, and showing in the first row the Hamming distance results, in the second row the F-measure results, and in the third row the corresponding runtimes.
-On the analysis of such results, we conclude they are similar to the case of random networks with $\tau=2$, with \ibmaphc~outperforming GSMN and \HHCMN~in all cases, in terms of Hamming distance, F-measure and runtimes.
+A second set of experiments over synthetic datasets were conducted over underlying structures with a different topology: the Ising spin glasses models, that are mathematical models of ferro-magnetism in statistical mechanics, also used in the last decades in many other domains, such as computer vision applications \cite{Li2009}.
+Using such models as underlying structure, ten datasets were generated for random Ising models with $n \in \{100, 200,500,750\}$ binary variables.